RozeFound/mmc-export/README.md

 -o --output: specifies output directory, where converted zip files will be stored.
 By default current working directory will be used.
 ```

-Avaliable formats:     - `CurseForge, Modrinth, packwiz, Intermediate` (case sensetive)
+Avaliable formats:     - `CurseForge, Modrinth, packwiz, Intermediate` (case-sensitive)

-`intermediate` must be used only for debuging, can contain sensetive information like user name.
+`Intermediate` must be used only for debugging, can contain sensetive information like user name.

 # How to Install / Update
 ```